Adiabatic theory for the area-constrained Willmore flow: Setup of the problem

-Here $\AA$ denotes the traceless part of the second fundamental form on $\Si$. \end{definition} \begin{remark} Geometrically, a surface $\Si$ is admissible if the origin lies sufficiently deep inside the interior of $\Si$ (this property is called \textit{centering} in \cite{eichmair2021large}), and at the same time the surface does not wiggle too much.
-Obviously we have $\lambda(\Si)\le \max_{x\in \Si}\abs{x}$.
-Using the terminology in \cite{eichmair2021large}, every admissible surface $\Si$ satisfying \eqref{1.6} with $R,\delta^{-1}\gg1$ is \textit{on-center} \end{remark}
+Here, recall, $\Acirc$ denotes the traceless part of the second fundamental form on $\Si$. \end{definition} \begin{remark} Geometrically, a surface $\Si$ is admissible if the origin lies sufficiently deep inside the interior of $\Si$ (this property is called \textit{centering} in \cite{eichmair2021large}), and at the same time the surface does not wiggle too much.
+It follows from the definition \eqref{1.5} that $\lambda(\Si)\le \max_{x\in \Si}\abs{x}$.
+Using the terminology in \cite{eichmair2021large}, every admissible surface $\Si$ satisfying \eqref{1.6} with $R,\delta^{-1}\gg1$ is \textit{on-center}. \end{remark}

 For the class of admissible surfaces, we have the following well-posedness result for \eqref{W}: \begin{theorem}[\cite{MR4236532}*{Thm.
 5.3}] Assume $M$ is $C^4$-close to Schwarzschild and satisfies \eqref{1.2}-\eqref{1.3}.
 Then for $R\gg1,\,\delta\ll1$ and every admissible surface $\Si_*$ satisfying \eqref{1.6}, there exists a global solution to \eqref{W} with initial configuration $\Si|_{t=0}=\Si_*$. \end{theorem}